Former First Selectman and Wilton Historian Bob Russell to Lead Tour

 The buildings at Lambert Corner were moved to the site of the original Lambert homestead, at the intersection of Routes 7 and 33, over the past 40 years.
 Most of the buildings are now used as shops and offices.
 The Wilton Historical Society was a pioneer in what is now called adaptive re-use – historic structures which have been updated for contemporary use.
 The Society has rescued, in total, 18 buildings typical of a New England rural community on three campuses in Wilton, all visible from Route 7.

-The tour will end at noon at the Historical Christmas Barn store, 150 Danbury Road, where cider and cookies will be served.
+The tour will end at noon at the Historical Christmas Barn store, 150 Danbury Road.
 Comfortable walking attire is suggested.

 Wilton, Connecticut: Three Centuries of People, Places, and Progress is available for purchase at the Wilton Historical Society’s museum shop, the Betts Store.